 - One teacher evaluation (academic teacher)

-- TOEFL, MELAB, or IELTS scores (for non-native speakers of English)
+- TOEFL, IELTS, MET, or Duolingo, etc. scores (for non-native speakers of English)

 *You can apply for a fee waiver in the application if you meet certain criteria.
 We do not send a notification of approval or denial of the fee waiver request.
 If the waiver is denied, you will receive a $75 bill from us.
 International students are not eligible for fee waivers.

-**The School Report or Counselor Recommendation must be submitted with an official high school transcript and received in our office by the deadline.
+**The School Report must be submitted with an official high school transcript and received in our office by the deadline.
 For this reason, we strongly encourage counselors to submit the report and transcript electronically.

 Do not submit additional documents unless specifically requested, as this may delay your decision.

 This year U-M School of Kinesiology will accept applications for FALL semester only.
 Due to changes caused by COVID-19, the deadlines are::

 - First-year applicants can apply for Fall Term only